- 01392 690500 (sales only)

 - Choose a name for the test

 - Choose instruments or terms from our list of over 1000 items to identify.
 The test needs a minimum of four items.
 The more the better.
 You can delete any you decide not to use.
-There will eventually be a search box here.
+There is a search box to help you.

 After you publish the test it will appear in your My Tests index via the Tests tab in Focus on Sound.
 You can show it to a class from there, probably using the Class presentation mode.
 For students to use it individually you'll need to add the test to a lesson.